AdaCore/spark2014/lrm/source/packages.rst

    present.

 #.
 The Initializes aspect of a package has visibility of the declarations
-   occuring immediately within the visible part of the package.
+   occurring immediately within the visible part of the package.

 #.
 The ``name`` of each ``initialization_item`` denotes a state abstraction
    declared in the same ``aspect_specification`` of a package or an entire